Business Risks

 Details of Risk Management Activities

-Identification of significant risks begins with the sharing of risk awareness by the senior management through interviews at the Company and its main operating companies (top-down approach), as well as assessments of risks and controls by front-line employees (bottom-up approach).
+Identification of significant risks begins with the sharing of risk awareness by senior management through interviews at the Company and the main operating companies (top-down approach), as well as assessments of risks and controls by frontline employees (bottom-up approach).
 This enables us to comprehensively identify the risks that exist in the group.
-Each group company develops risk management policies and risk management action plans for the risks that are judged to be its significant risks, and regularly monitors and reviews the status of those risks and the progress of action plans.
+Each group company develops risk management policies and risk management action plans for the risks that are judged to be significant risks and regularly monitors and reviews the status of those risks and the progress of action plans.

-The Company aggregates and visualizes the significant risks faced by each group company so as to grasp a comprehensive understanding of the existing risks and the status of controls in the group.
-Common risks that apply to the whole group are studied closely and the significant risks as the Otsuka group are gathered and identified.
-Based on the results of this process, the Risk Management Committee assigns priority to significant risks that could have major impact for the group’s business, for instance through financial losses or business continuity.
+The Company aggregates and visualizes the significant risks faced by each group company to grasp a comprehensive understanding of the existing risks and the status of controls in the group.
+Common risks that apply to the whole group are studied closely and the significant risks are gathered and identified.
+Based on the results of this process, the Global Risk Oversight Committee assigns priority to significant risks that could a have significant impact on the group’s business, such as financial losses or business continuity.

 2. Significant Risks